-I want my spouse to live with me in Canada while we wait for the sponsorship to process, but she keeps getting refused a visa to travel to Canada.
+I also want my spouse to live with me in Canada while we await the sponsorship process, but she keeps getting refused a visa to travel to Canada.
 Why?

-To be considered common law for immigration purposes you must have co-habited in an exclusive, conjugal relationship with your partner for a minimum of 12 consecutive months; and have combined your affairs in much the same way as a married couple would, examples being to provide financial support to the other, have a joint bank account or joint assets, perhaps a child together, presenting yourself publicly as a couple, etc. All the documents proving the common-law relationship will differ in each case.
+To be considered common-law partners under Canadian immigration law you must have co-habited in an exclusive, conjugal relationship with your partner for a minimum of 12 consecutive months.
+You also must have combined your affairs in much the same way as a married couple would, examples being to provide financial support to the other, have a joint bank account or joint assets, perhaps a child together, presenting yourself publicly as a couple, etc. All the documents proving the common-law relationship will differ in each case.

-What is the definition of a Conjugal relationship?
+What is the definition of a Conjugal Partner?

 My partner is married in his home country and divorce is illegal there.
 What options do we have?

 This is a common situation.
 It may be possible for your partner to pursue a divorce in the jurisdiction of his current residence.
-If you are able to live together, then it would also be possible to apply as common law partners once you have reached the 12 months timeframe, even if your partner is not divorced.
+If you are able to live together, then it would also be possible to apply for Canadian sponsorship as common-law partners once you have reached the 12 months time frame, even if your partner is not divorced.

 I can’t link my application to my online account.
 It tells me the application can’t be found.
 What am I doing wrong?

 Linking online applications can be a trying experience.
-The factor that we have found most often to be causing issues in linking sponsorship applications is the question where it asks you how many applicants are included in the application.
-This total should include the sponsor, the principal applicant plus any dependent children listed on the IMM0008.
-If that doesn’t work, our best advice is to give up trying to link it and just use the Case Specific Enquiry webform for your particular visa office in order to submit any requested updates.
+The factor that we have found most often to be causing issues in linking to a spousal sponsorship application is the question where it asks you how many applicants are included in the application.
+This total should include both the sponsor and principal applicant as well as any dependent children listed on the Generic Application Form (IMM0008).

 At the time we applied for sponsorship, we were planning to move back to Canada as soon as my spouse was approved for PR.
 Now that our application is in process, I have a better job offer overseas and we plan to remain overseas once the Permanent Residence is granted.
 Does this affect our application?